-I use Photoshop actions a lot; when I talk to someone about Photoshop, I usually mention them a few times.
-And than… I get unavoidable question: what are Photoshop actions and how do you use them?
+I use Photoshop actions a lot, both mine and off-the-shelf ones, and when I talk to someone about Photoshop, I usually mention them a few times.
+And than… unavoidable question: what are Photoshop actions and how do you use them?
 Do you have to pay to use them?

 So, here’s the answer for all of you who wonder the same thing…